 This has got to be one of my top reasons for enjoying this Philips air fryer.
 The materials used in this product seem top notch, and I have had literally no issues with quality control or the longevity of my air fryer.

 What don’t we like?

 When I think of the price of my Philips air fryer, I think of the old saying “you get what you pay for.”
-As stated above, the quality and finish of this kitchen appliance is top notch, but you also have to pay pretty top notch prices in order to get it.
+As stated above, the quality and finish found in this kitchen appliance is top-notch, but you also have to pay pretty top notch prices in order to get it.
 Philips air fryers are some of the most expensive ones on the market today.
 I think only the range topping Ninja Foodi air fryer/pressure cooker combo cookers can compete with these Philips Avance range of digital airfryers when it comes to price.

 Increments when increasing/decreasing temperature